Even if your doctor has formally recommended a surgery, getting authorization from L&I can be challenging for injured workers in…

 Meanwhile, the injured worker cannot force a doctor (even with a subpoena) to testify to an opinion without being fairly compensated.
 Most doctors will not take a day off from their busy medical practices to trudge into court to testify for their injured worker patient.
 The solution is to hire an L&I attorney.
 The judge will allow the labor and industries attorney to set up a deposition at a time and place that is convenient and agreeable to both sides.
 Often times these depositions happen early in the morning or later in the evening, outside the doctor’s normal business hours for treating patients.
 The L&I attorney will arrange for a court reporter and proper filing of the deposition transcript.

-Do I Need An L&I Attorney at The Board?
+Do I Need An L&I Attorney at The Board of Industrial Insurance Appeals?

 Yes.
 Your L&I attorney will prepare your testimony so that you hit all of the legal requirements in your burdens of proof.
 Your labor and industries attorney will tell you how to dress and behave, as well as when to speak up versus be quiet.
 The questions designed by your L&I attorney will allow your story to be told in an organized manner that the judge and/or jury can follow.
 An experienced labor and industries attorney will protect you from overbearing while protecting you from improper questions that can otherwise be asked by defense counsel (because they are not precluded unless there is a proper objection).
 If you are appearing at the Board, even for mediation, you should have an L&I attorney.